raymondtay/LearningHaskell/src/HaskellBook/Ch11/README.md

 see with finite sets.
 This doesn't map perfectly as we can have infinite data structures in Haskell, but it's a good way to begin understanding and appreciating how datatypes work.

+# Sum Types

+The `|` represents logical disjunction - that is , "or".
+This is the _sum_ in algebraic datatypes.
+To know the cardinality of sum types, we _add_ the cardinalities of their data constructors. `True` and `False` take no type arguments and thus are nullary constructors, each with a value of 1.

+# Product Types

+What does it mean for a type to be a product?
+A product type's cardinality is the _product_ of the cardinality of its inhabitants.
+Arithmeticallh speaking, products are _multiplication_.
+Where a sum type expresses `or`, product types talk about `and`.